SysLLMatic: Large Language Models are Software System Optimizers

-In addition to~\cref{tab:rq1},~\cref{fig:radar_chart} illustrates the system’s ability to optimize multiple performance metrics across the three benchmarks.
+\cref{fig:radar_chart} illustrates SysLLMatic’s ability to optimize multiple performance metrics across the three benchmarks.
 SciMark2 and DaCapo, both Java-based, exhibit similar trends in metric-level trade-offs.
-In contrast, HumanEval\_CPP—implemented in \Cpp—shows substantially greater improvement in CPU efficiency (10.4×), likely due to the lower-level expressiveness of \Cpp, which enables the LLM to apply more fine-grained instruction-level optimizations~\cite{qing2025effibenchx}.
+In contrast, HumanEval\_CPP --- implemented in \Cpp --- shows substantially greater improvement in CPU efficiency (10.4$\times$), likely due to the lower-level expressiveness of \Cpp, which enables the LLM to apply more fine-grained instruction-level optimizations~\cite{qing2025effibenchx}.
 Between the two Java benchmarks, DaCapo demonstrates stronger improvements in latency, memory, and throughput relative to SciMark2.
-However, this comes at the expense of a slight regression in CPU usage (0.89×), suggesting a trade-off where the system increases computational effort to enhance I/O and runtime efficiency.
+However, this comes at the expense of a slight regression in CPU usage (0.93$\times$), suggesting a trade-off where SysLLMatic increases computational effort to enhance I/O and runtime efficiency.
 This behavior aligns with the structure of DaCapo applications, which benefit from parallel execution and data batching.